Erfan-Ahmadi/erfan-ahmadi.github.io/Yugen/03_RenderTargetsDesign.md

 Framebuffers are now created with a small amount of additional metadata about the image views that will be used in VkFramebufferAttachmentsCreateInfoKHR, and the actual image views are provided at render pass begin time via VkRenderPassAttachmentBeginInfoKHR.
 ```

+Here is the GPU support for this feature : [VK_KHR_imageless_framebuffer Support](https://vulkan.gpuinfo.org/displayextension.php?name=VK_KHR_imageless_framebuffer)

+This feature seems to be not well supported by many GPU Drivers, probably the ones with no Vulkan 1.2 support yet.

+This feature is in core Vulkan 1.2 :)

+Our current SDK version is 1.1.130 and If we know for sure we're going to move to Vulkan 1.2 I will add this feature.

 Interface would not change from #2 but implementation is much simpler.